clarksville

 • Field at Liberty Park

-Rotary Park is by the water, perfect for a creek stomp.
+Rotary Park is a beautiful outdoor escape and local favorite.
+It’s by the water, perfect for a creek stomp.
 You can cool off in the refreshing streams that flow by, or simply admire its beauty.
 Rotary Park is also home to the Wade Bourne Nature Center.
 The center hosts art classes, events for children to interact with reptiles and other critters, and many other free activities.
 It is a beautiful facility inside and out.
 Be sure to take a stroll through the butterfly and pollinator garden, and out back is a birdwatcher’s dream.
 There are several birdhouses, hummingbird feeders and mounted binoculars.
 Take a walk along one of the many hiking trails, or have a picnic lunch at one of the pavilions.
 The playground is one of the newest and most modern we have have in Clarksville.
 It has a seesaw, swings for two and much more.
 There are several restrooms on-site, with the Bourne Center being the nicest and cleanest.

 The trails at the park are extensive and have so much to offer.
 Rotary Park also has mountain bike paths, stretching over five miles.
 There is a remote control car path including its own track, ramp and climbing features.
 There is disc golf as well.
 Rotary Park is not to be missed and a Clarksville treasure.
 You can find out more here.